Fit many-facet ordered-response models with a flexible number of facets

 Background variables must be supplied in

-person_data; numeric/logical columns and categorical factor/character columns are expanded throughstats::model.matrix().Current overlap with the ConQuest latent-regression documentation is limited to direct estimation from response data under a unidimensional
+person_data; numeric/logical columns and categorical factor/character columns are expanded throughstats::model.matrix().Documented overlap with the ConQuest latent-regression model is limited to direct estimation from response data under a unidimensional

 MMLpopulation model with package-built model-matrix covariates.
 It should not be described as numerical equivalence for arbitrary imported design matrices, multidimensional models, or the full ConQuest plausible-values workflow.predict_mfrm_units()andsample_mfrm_plausible_values()can score latent-regression fits under the fitted population model, but they require one-row-per-person background data for scored units when the fitted population model includes covariates.
 Intercept-only latent-regression fits (population_formula = ~ 1) can reconstruct that minimal person table internally during scoring.